seleniumbase/SeleniumBase/help_docs/mysql_installation.md

 ```bash
 nosetests my_first_test.py --with-selenium --with-db_reporting
 ```

+#### Windows mysql-python troubleshooting:

-Note: Few challenges noted during installation of mysql-python using pip, You can also try following steps to install from alternative source:
+If you're having trouble with Windows mysql-python installation using pip, you can also try the following steps to install from an alternative source:

-* download unofficial ``.whl`` format of MySQL-Python and Mysqlclient from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python).
+* Download the unofficial ``.whl`` format of MySQL-Python and Mysqlclient from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python).

-* open a console then cd to where you've downloaded your file
+* Open a console and then cd to where you've downloaded the MySQL-Python .whl file.

-* run the command ``pip install filename.whl``
+* Run the command ``pip install FILENAME.whl``

-* In a scenario of pip.exe is not recognized, you may find it in the "Scripts" directory from where python has been installed
+* If pip.exe is not recognized, you may find it in the "Scripts" directory from where python has been installed.